cunninghamb505/tokengen/README.md

 # tokengen
+To Use
-#replace api key and secrets with yours and set your expire time
+1. Replace api key and secrets with yours and set your expire time.

-in postman place below in your headers
-{
-    "alg": "HS256",
-    "typ": "JWT"
-}

-place below in your payload
-{
-    "iss": "API_KEY",
-    "exp": 1496091964000
-}
+2. Run "npm start" and you will see the token in the console.
+3. Copy that token and past in postman using "bearer token"